Rights of Recipients

 - Complete all necessary employee hiring forms.

-- Maintain the work schedule you and your supervisor agree to.
+- Maintain the work schedule agreed upon by you and your supervisor.

 - Complete all work assignments to the best of your ability.